rocket-man/fork-spring5-cert-study-notes/core/question30/question30.md

 - Expression involving assignment
 - Expression relying on the conversation service
 - Expression using custom resolvers or accessors
-- Expression using selection or projection
+- Expression using selection or projection.